 And over 60% of Quora’s traffic comes from search (Alexa).

-In other words, Quora can still be of benefit.
-For the few minutes it takes to repurpose content for the site, I still consider it a worthwhile use of time and resources.
+In other words, Quora is still advantageous for marketing.
+For the few minutes it takes to repurpose content for the site, it's still a worthwhile use of time and resources.

 And of course, all content platforms rise and fall.

 It wasn’t too long ago that people were declaring the death of Twitter.
-It’s now back in solid growth.
+It’s now back to solid growth.

-It’s likely that Quora too will find its way back to growth before long.
+It’s likely Quora will be too before long.

 So what are the benefits exactly?